DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 > **Note**
 > The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the docker-username to `cp` to use the entitlement key as the docker-password.

-The my-odm-docker-registry secret name is already used for the `image.pullSecrets` parameter when you run a Helm install of your containers.
+The `my-odm-docker-registry` secret name will be used for the `image.pullSecrets` parameter when you run a Helm install of your containers.
 The `image.repository` parameter is also set by default to `cp.icr.io/cp/cp4a/odm`.

 #### c.
 Add the public IBM Helm charts repository